Piebald-AI/awesome-gemini-cli/README.md

 ## Documentation & Learning Resources

 - [gemini-cli-cheat-sheet](https://github.com/Njengah/gemini-cli-cheat-sheet) - Your complete guide to mastering Gemini CLI - from zero to hero in minutes!
-- [gemini-cli-extension](https://github.com/philschmid/gemini-cli-extension) - Collection of helpful gemini cli extensions and commands.
+- [gemini-cli-extension](https://github.com/philschmid/gemini-cli-extension) - Collection of helpful Gemini CLI extensions and commands.
 - [gemini-docs-ext](https://github.com/markmcd/gemini-docs-ext) - Gemini CLI extension that adds Gemini API docs and MCP.
-- [gemini-cli-doc-zhtw](https://github.com/LiuYuWei/gemini-cli-doc-zhtw) - This is Google gemini-cli document zh-TW version.
+- [gemini-cli-doc-zhtw](https://github.com/LiuYuWei/gemini-cli-doc-zhtw) - This is Google Gemini CLI document zh-TW version.
 - [GeminiCLI-HandsOn](https://github.com/kaorun55/GeminiCLI-HandsOn) - A hands-on project for developing applications using AI-assisted development tools like Gemini CLI.
-- [gemibook](https://github.com/ngduyanhece/gemibook) - This is the toy project to show case how to code with gemini cli.
+- [gemibook](https://github.com/ngduyanhece/gemibook) - This is the toy project to show case how to code with Gemini CLI.

 ## Demo Collections & Examples